 An Overview of the E2 Visa in US Immigration

-for primary investors and currently there is no annual cap or quota for their issuance.
+In US immigration, the E2 visa is necessary for primary investors and currently there is no annual cap or quota for their issuance.
 They are unlimited in number and available to those that apply for them.
 For applications and appeals you should always contact an E2 attorney in the nation.
 The E2 Visa is also called the business or the investor’s visa.

 More on the E2 Visa

 With the aid of the E2 Visa you can get entry into the USA without immigration.
 This visa is issued for 2-5 year periods.
 The visa can be renewed for as long the investor is operating the business and it generates sufficient revenue for supporting the family of the investor.
 This visa also covers the spouse and the children of the investor till 21 years old.
 The E2 visa is intended for people who wish to buy a small business or a franchisee in the USA, investors in real estate and individuals who are keen to retire in the USA.